 - Sweep/vacuum/mop.
 For carpeted rooms, it is important to vacuum the carpet regularly.
-If you don’t have your own vacuum, the dorm floor or Resident Desk may have one available for check out.
+If you don’t have your vacuum, the dorm floor or Resident Desk may have one available for check out.
 Protect your carpet or floors by having two mats: one outside and one inside the door.
 Use this time to spot treat any carpet stains.
 For hard surface floors, sweeping, vacuuming, and mopping will be sufficient to keep the floors clean.
 If you have area rugs, shake them out and treat any stains.

 - Organize your desk.
 A desk is a college student's most valuable tool for academic success.
-Even the most gifted students will need to use their desks in order to graduate.
-Now that your papers are filed, take time to clean off and organize your desk.
+Even the most gifted students will need to use their desks to graduate.
+Now that your papers are filed, take the time to clean off and organize your desk.
 Remove all trash.
 Replace items that need to be put away.
 Arrange your office supplies and note any replacements that need to be bought.

 - Clean the bathroom.
-If you have your own bathroom or share one with a limited group of people, you may be responsible for cleaning it yourself.
+If you have your bathroom or share one with a limited group of people, you may be responsible for cleaning it yourself.
 Depending on the dirt, you can get away with a 15-minute cleanup or intense one.
 Don't forget to thoroughly clean the toilet and sink.